Alaska Bear Viewing Tours

 Our most popular Alaska bear viewing tours are fly out trips over to the west-side of cook-Inlet which take place June 12th to the middle of July.

 This adventure starts when you climb into the float plane for a 30 minute flight across the Cook Inlet to Wolverine Creek.
-There you will share a fishing hole with bears as they jump off the rocks, or mama bears as they teach their cubs how to chase down a sockeye salmon, showing you how fishing is really done.
+There you will share a fishing hole with bears.
+See them jump off the rocks, and mama bears teaching their cubs how to chase down a sockeye salmon.
+They will show you how fishing is really done.
 We have gotten so close to the bears that we could see the water dripping from their fur.

-The end of July starts silver salmon fishing with bears at Big River Lakes and Silver Salmon Creek. if you would like to see where the bears are fishing and have our guides take you to the best fishing hole, then call Tyland and book one of these fishing and Alaska bear viewing tours.
+The end of July starts silver salmon fishing with bears at Big River Lakes and Silver Salmon Creek. if you would like to see where the bears are fishing and have our guides take you to the best fishing hole, then call Tyland and book one of these fishing and Alaska bear viewing tours before they fill up!

 CALL TO BOOK 907-252-5464